 The E-rater potentially puts pressure on human graders.
 Human graders will create problems if they constantly disagree with the E-rater and force a third, additional grader to look over the essay (this raises costs).
 In this way, the E-rater acts as a managerial tool to double-check graders and keep them in line.
 The bottom line: don’t rely on your essay being appealing to the human grader.
 There is no guarantee that the grader will give you a high grade to counter a low E-rater grade.
 Try to follow the E-rater rules.

-The E-rater makes more sense on the Argument Essay because it is able to tell if you have identified the argument’s logical flaw.
-The E-rater stores hundreds of essays for each essay question and you should use keywords that correspond the stored “6” essays.
-When you have identified the logical flaws the essay questions, (use our “usual suspects” section to identify logical flaws), make sure to describe the logical flaws.
+The E-rater is able to tell if you have identified the argument’s logical flaw.
+The E-rater stores hundreds of essays for each essay question, and you should use keywords that correspond to the stored “6” essays.
+When you have identified the logical flaws in the prompt, (use our “usual suspects” section to identify logical flaws), make sure to describe the logical flaws in your essay.
 This way the E-rater is able to detect that you have identified the correct logical flaws.

 - Make your essay highly rigid in structure.
-Make it look, in its organization, like other 5 and 6 essays.
+Make it’s organization look like other 5 and 6 essays.

 - Use qualifiers judiciously.
 The E-rater will associate careful use of qualifiers with high scorers.

-- Read our 20 Real Essays essays to get a flavor for how “6” score writing is done.
+- Read our 20 Real Essays essays to get a flavor for how top score writing is done.

-- Use the exact terminology we do in the Usual Suspects section to identify logical reasoning flaws in the Argument Section.
+- Use the exact terminology we use in the Usual Suspects section to identify critical reasoning flaws in the Argument Section.

-- Misspell key phrases, such as “for example” and “therefore”.
-The E-rater will not pick this up and assume that you did not use transition phrases.
+- Misspelling key phrases, such as “for example” and “therefore.”
+This will cause the E-rater to miss these words and assume that you did not use transition phrases.

-- Use a unique and clever rhetorical device that spices up your essay.
+- Using a unique and clever rhetorical device that spices up your essay.
 The E-rater cannot detect cleverness and may find an essay like this confusing, redundant or disorganized.